43+ Remote Learning Activities for K-12: 2026 Guide

 Sticky Note Brainstorming Screenshot

 A digital whiteboard becomes a buzzing idea wall: students post quick thoughts, group them into themes, then vote on priorities.
-The outcome is a clear, class-owned roadmap for projects or research.
+The outcome is a clear, class owned roadmap for projects or research.

-Learning Pathways, Notebooks & Journals
+Learning Pathways, Notebooks, and Journals

 1. Hyperdocs